jojoenco/MSX-1-with-D-ram-plus/README.md

 I think the big problem will be the current for the Floppy drive, and the voltage drop because of that.
 I made the connections for the power of the floppy bigger but i'm not sure it will help enough.

+I removed the Relay and the Dinn connection for the cassete (but there is still a 3,5" jack for cassete) I also removed the Printer port.
+All this to make room for the rest of the parts.